NETS OUT NOW COALITION

-Queensland and New South Wales state legislation allows their respective Fisheries departments to operate a lethal shark mitigation program, to reduce shark populations, through the use of shark nets and drumlines.
+Queensland and New South Wales state legislation allows their respective Fisheries departments to operate a shark mitigation program that uses deadly force to reduce shark populations, through the use of both shark nets and catch-and-kill drumlines.

 It is designed to selectively slaughter a wild animal, also known as culling.

 A 'drumline' is a baited shark fishing-hook, hanging from a bouy, that aims to attract and catch sharks.
-Lethal drumlines are designed to hook and kill animals.
+'Traditional drumlines', also known as lethal drumlines, or catch-and-kill drumlines, are designed to hook and kill animals.

 Both are set approx 500m from shore, and neither prevents sharks from swimming over, under or around them.